- 1984 finally returns to the site with outstanding Double Plus (A++) sound on both sides

 - 5 stars: “It’s the best showcase of Van Halen’s instrumental prowess as a band… the best showcase for their songwriting, just their flat-out best album overall.”

-Go ahead and turn your nose if you must, but this music is practically classic rock by now!
-I’m not going to pretend it’s on a level with After The Gold Rush or Zep II, but this album really rocks.
-At least it does when you have a good pressing like this one.
-The All Music Guide gives this album 5 Big Stars, and I’m sure that a few of you feel just as strongly about it.
+Turn your nose up if you like, but this music is Classic Rock by now.
+I’m not going to pretend it’s on a level with After The Gold Rush or Zep II, but the band on this album definitely knows how to rock.
+The All Music Guide gives this one 5 Big Stars, and I’m sure that plenty of audiophiles feel just as strongly about it.

 - The biggest, most immediate staging in the largest acoustic space